StephenGemin/django-new-project-template/README.md

    ```shell
    $ pip install -r requirements.txt
    ```
-3. Do a complete search and replace for `project_template` with whatever name you want to give the project
+3. Do a complete search and replace for `template_project` with whatever name you want to give the project
 4. Django migrations
    ```shell